 RTX is an aerospace and defense manufacturer formed from the merger of United Technologies and Raytheon, with roughly equal exposure across three segments, mostly as a supplier to commercial aerospace and to the defense market: Collins Aerospace, a diversified aerospace supplier; Pratt & Whitney, a commercial and military aircraft engine manufacturer; and Raytheon, a defense prime contractor providing a mix of missiles, missile defense systems, sensors, hardware, and communications technology to the military...
 Show more

 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
 Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
-The screener is particularly useful for identifying dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Explore it today to streamline your research.
+The screener helps identify dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
+Explore the tool to discover additional opportunities aligned with your investment criteria.

 a company, which engages in the provision of aerospace and defense systems and services for commercial, military, and government customers